sharjeel1999/BBDecoder/README.md

 - Saturation in activation functions (percentage of neuron values saturated).
 - variance across channels (accross a certain selected dimension).
 - Check operation being performed (function graph).
 Create a separate activation wrapper?

+## ETC
+- Mean of each itteration is not added (for gradient graphs, L1 and L2 norms)